Congress Column: Background

-Following Belgian Independence in 1830, the desire to consolidate a still fragile identity led to a mania for monuments and a taste for national history.
-This expression of ardent patriotism, which mainly found its inspiration in the Middle Ages, led for example to the installation of a statue of Andreas Vesalius in the centre of the /, and another of the Counts of Egmont and Horn on the Grand-Place/Grote Markt (Brussels' main square).
+Following Belgian independence in 1830, the desire to consolidate a still fragile identity led to a mania for monuments and a taste for national history.
+This expression of ardent patriotism, which mainly found its inspiration in the Middle Ages, led for example to the installation of a statue of Andreas Vesalius in the centre of the Place des Barricades/Barricadenplein, and another of the Counts of Egmont and Horn on the Grand-Place/Grote Markt (Brussels' main square).

 At the same time, the new Rue Royale/Koningsstraat, which remained unbuilt in its middle on the western side, defined an open space called then the Place des Panoramas/Panoramasplein (the current Place du Congrès/Congresplein), which offered a beautiful view of the city and its surroundings.
-In 1850, to commemorate Independence and the work of the National Congress, which had laid the foundations of the Belgian State twenty years earlier, the Parliament, on the initiative of the then-Prime Minister of Belgium, Charles Rogier, thus decided to build a Congress Column on this site.
+In 1850, to commemorate independence and the work of the National Congress, which had laid the foundations of the Belgian State twenty years earlier, the Parliament, on the initiative of the then-Prime Minister of Belgium, Charles Rogier, thus decided to build a Congress Column on this site.